-Moreover, pursuant to the Decision Statistics of the Authority for 2021, the Competition Board (the Board) reviewed a total of 309 transactions in 2021, including 277 mergers and acquisitions, that were approved unconditionally and three decisions that were approved conditionally.
-Twenty-nine were out of the scope of merger control (ie, they either did not meet the turnover thresholds or fell outside the scope of article 7 of Law No. 4054 on the Protection of Competition).
-The Decision Statistics for 2021 show that the transactions in the chemical and mining sector took the lead with 37 notifications, followed by the information technology and platform services sector with 32 notifications.
+"The Decision Statistics for 2022 show that the transactions in the chemical and mining sector took the lead with 36 notifications, followed by the information technology and platform services sector with 30 notifications." the scope of merger control (ie, they either did not meet the turnover thresholds or fell outside the scope of article 7 of Law No. 4054 on the Protection of Competition).
+The Decision Statistics for 2022 show that the transactions in the chemical and mining sector took the lead with 36 notifications, followed by the information technology and platform services sector with 30 notifications.